In and out of equilibrium quantum metrology with mean-field quantum criticality: SQS Equilibrium Quantum Metrology

-In general, we see that criticality is a resource for the estimation of $g$, as $F/\mathcal{F}$ is larger in the region close to $g=4$.
+We verified that criticality is a resource for the estimation of $g$, as $F/\mathcal{F}$ is larger in the region close to $g=4$.
 This is only valid when the system is in the ordered phase, since the quantum Fisher information is zero in the disordered phase ($g > 4$).
 In other words, for any choice of POVM in (\ref{eq2}), the Fisher information will be zero in the disordered phase, meaning that it is not possible to establish a lower bound for precision in the estimation of $g$, i.e. there is no lower bound for the standard deviation $\Delta g$.

+Moreover, we shed light on the region $g\ll 1$ where quantum fluctuations around the classical fix point yield a strong $g$ dependence of the ground-state properties.
+This delicate dependence may then be exploited as a metrological resource.

-In the right panel of Fig. (\ref{plots}), we plotted the Fisher information as a function of the magnitude of the squeezing parameter $\zeta$ for fixed values of $g$.
+To conclude this analysis, we want to point out that squeezing helps the parameter estimation.
+Therefore, in Fig.~(\ref{fig:squeeze}), we show the Fisher information as a function of the magnitude of the squeezing parameter $\zeta$ for fixed values of $g$.
 We see that the Fisher information increases monotonically as the magnitude of $\zeta$ increases, which shows that the quality of the estimation of $g$ in the metrological protocol can be improved by increasing the magnitude of the squeezing parameter in quantum mean field systems.
 This is in line with previous results which shows that precision benefit from squeezing in metrological protocols \cite{Maccone}.